sap-tutorials/sap-build-apps/tutorials/codejam-09-action-post/codejam-09-action-post.md

 5. In the side pane, go to the **Inputs** tab.

     Click in the **ID** field (this is one of the inputs defined in the action).
-We must bind which order to update.
+You must bind which order to update.

     Choose **Process Inputs > Order ID**.